Life story shared by Yota Dimitriadi

 He stayed in touch with his father-in-law throughout his life and actually Arthur, Amy’s dad, shared with the Oxford Chronicle and Reading Gazette (Saturday 19 April 1890) the obituary written for Captain Mason by The Deal, Walmer and Sandwich Mercury (Saturday 12 April 1890).
 There is no mention of Amy in that article but Arthur refers himself as George’s father-in-law.

 We know very little about Amy and her life.
 She was born in Dublin, Ireland.
 One of 8 children, she was the second daughter and ‘fondly cherished child’ (inscription on her grave) of Arthur Grattan Guinness, M.D.
 (1813-1897) and Amelia Henrietta D’Esterre.
 If the surname ‘Guinness’ rings any bells and makes you wonder, you are correct!
-Amy was a member of the Guinness dynasty, a great granddaughter of Arthur Guinness 1st, the inventor of Guinness beer and founder of the famous Guinness brewing business!
+Amy was a member of the Guinness dynasty, a great granddaughter of Olivia WHITMORE and Arthur GUINNESS 1st, the inventor of Guinness beer and founder of the famous Guinness brewery!

 The dates of birth of her siblings do not confirm the following information but according to the late homeopath Rhoda Ui Chonaire, who had done extensive research on her father, Arthur, and his family, among the first 5 children there were two sets of twins.
-Maybe Amelia was one of them and maybe two of the twins died very young,
+Amelia was probably one of them with possibly Cecilia or Lucy being her twin.
+The first 5 children were baptised in Clontarf.

 Henry Seymour Guinness, member of the Royal Irish Academy, and Brian Guinness researched the family tree and published it in two volumes: The Guinness Family I (1953) and The Guinness Family II (1954).

 Among other famous members of her family are her brother Arthur, the youngest of the siblings, a well-known stage actor, who died on 22 March 1893 of rheumatic fever at the Northern Hospital, Holloway Road London, and was buried in Highgate cemetery at 3pm on Monday 27th March.
 Her sister Elizabeth Smyth Guinness, the sixth child of the family, was a figure, genre and portrait painter, who flourished and exhibited between 1873-1895.
+She is listed in The Dictionary of British Artists (Collectors’ Club), The Dictionary of Victorian Painters by Christopher Wood and The Dictionary of Portrait Painters in Britain.
 According to Census records, she never married and shared an address in Fulham and Hammersmith with Augusta Mary Reid (1842-1931) another female artist.
 They are both buried in the Churchyard of St. Michael’s, Bray.

 One of her cousins was Sir Benjamin Lee Guinness.
 1st Baronet., M.P. of Dublin, brewer and first lord mayor of Dublin under the reformed corporation (1851).
 Her uncle, the Rev. Grattan Guinness, was a well-known missionary and famous preacher on both sides of the Atlantic.
 He moved his family from Dublin to East London to set up a missionary training college.